symfony/symfony/UPGRADE-3.0.md

    and "csrf_token_id".

  * The method `Form::getErrorsAsString()` was removed.
 Use `Form::getErrors()`
-   instead with the argument `$deep` set to true and cast the returned iterator to a string (if not done implicitly by PHP).
+   instead with the argument `$deep` set to true and `$flatten` set to false and cast the returned iterator to a string (if not done implicitly by PHP).

    Before: